AndrewGreeneCyber/ChenMed-Scorecard/README.md

 <summary><strong>Information Accuracy</strong></summary>

 **Scoring Options:**
-☐ Meets Expectation
+- [ ] Meets Expectation
-☐ Needs Improvement
+- [ ] Needs Improvement
-☐ N/A
+- [ ] N/A

 **Drivers:**
-- ☐ Skips clarifying questions
+- [ ] Skips clarifying questions needed to understand the patient’s request or the update in Dash
-- ☐ Provides incomplete or inaccurate info
-- ☐ Communicates unclearly
+- [ ] Provides information that is incomplete, inaccurate, or missing key details relevant to the patient’s needs
+- [ ] Communicates in a way that is unclear, overly technical, or confusing to the patient

 **Scoring Definition:**
-- **ME:** Asks relevant questions, provides accurate info, communicates clearly
+- **ME:** Asks clarifying/relevant questions, provides accurate and complete information, and communicates in a clear and understandable manner
-- **NI:** Misses questions, gives inaccurate info
+- **NI:** Misses critical questions, provides incomplete/inaccurate information, or escalates without fully understanding the issue
-- **N/A:** No clarification or updates required
+- **N/A:** No clarification, updates, or escalations were required for the interaction

 </details>

+---

 # 🔏 Regulatory Critical Attribute